guitarrapc/benchmark-grpc-lab/benchmark/README.md

 aws secretsmanager get-secret-value --secret-id "$SECRET_ID"
 ```

-To install Datadog agent to ec2 or fargate, set `true` for `ReportStackProps` Propery.
+To install Datadog agent to ec2 or fargate, set `true` in `ReportStackProps` Property.
+EC2 MagicOnion also support install CloudWatch Agent, this agent will collect Mem used and TCP status.

 ```csharp
 new ReportStackProps